department-of-veterans-affairs/va.gov-team/products/public-websites/home-page/research/redesign-usability/research-plan.md

 - VAntage Point blog promo

 ### Hypotheses
-1. The prominent sign in/sign up location and CTA makes it easier for Veterans to easily sign in/sign up.
+1. The prominent sign in/sign up location and CTA makes it easier for participants to easily sign in/sign up.
-1. More Veterans will use the prominent sign in/sign up CTA than the button in the header.
+1. More participants will use the prominent sign in/sign up CTA than the button in the header.
-1. The streamlined design helps Veterans complete tasks more efficiently.
+1. The streamlined design helps participants complete tasks efficiently.
     1. For tasks that are the same as those used in last year's baseline wayfinding research, task completion rates will be higher.
-1. The new design includes the most common/important Veteran-facing tasks.
-1. The link labels are sufficient for Veterans to understand and use them.
-1. Veterans will know to search for tasks not listed as most common.
+1. Participants will know to search for tasks not listed as most common.
-1. Veterans understand where "other search tools" links will take them and what information they will find there.
+1. Participants understand where "other search tools" links will take them and what information they will find there.
-1. A focused and prominently displayed VAntage Point blog promo increases Veteran engagement with the content.
+1. A focused and prominently displayed VAntage Point blog promo increases participants engagement with the content.
-1. Participants will scroll all the way down the home page to see the footer.
+1. Participants will scroll all the way down the home page to the footer (even if they don't look at links in the footer).

 ## Method
 We will conduct remote moderated usability sessions via Zoom.
 Participants will be asked a few questions about their past usage of the VA.gov site, and then will be given some Veteran top tasks (per findings from the Veteran Top Tasks Unmoderated Survey in June 2022) as